 To keep hands and nails moisturized, Thompson says cuticle oil, cuticle cream, and hand lotion are all great options.
 "Cuticle oil is one of the best things you can use on your nails," assures Thompson.
 "Not only does it promote flexibility, but if you are wearing polish or gel, it can prolong your manicure."
 She advises applying it as often as you want, aiming for at least once a day.

 "Environmental exposures are also important to consider, as frequent contact with cleaning detergents or even overly aggressive manicures can damage nails," warns Hashim.
-Nails exposed to household cleansers begin to thin and dry out, especially if you're using chemicals like acetone or bleach.
+Nails exposed to household cleansers may become damaged, especially if you're using chemicals like acetone or bleach.
 The same goes for harsh antibacterial kitchen soap that you might be using to clean your dishes.
-Make sure to wear gloves when using harsh chemical cleaners and avoid nail polish removers with high concentrations of acetone.
+Cirlincione adds that even prolonged water exposure should be avoided in order to maintain healthy nails.